Functions, tasks, goals

 Categories of data

-• fingerprints and/or palm prints of the person sought *;
+- fingerprints and/or palm prints of the wanted person *;

-• a description or a copy of the identification document of the person sought;
+- a description or a copy of the identification document of the wanted persons;

-• DNA profile of the person sought or of the members of his family * (only in the case of missing persons to be protected);
+- DNA profile of the wanted person or of the members of his family * (only in the case of missing persons to be protected);

-• The European arrest warrant (EAW) (if a person is sought for arrest);
+- The European arrest warrant (EAW) (if a person is wanted for arrest);

 Other data entered in SIS alerts: